IanDCarroll/GoScrumYourself/DailyScrum.md

   - Yak shave some more
   - do the interview well
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
   - If the environment for the interview is too different from my vim setup, it will extend my time completing the challenge and give a false negative. same thing goes if I can't get myt head set working propperly, because it looks like this is all going to be done through one application.
-So I need to make sure that's squared away before noon, or I know a reasonable workaround.
+So I need to make sure that's squared away before noon, or I know aythm reasonable workaround.
 Other than that, I need to keep calm and do my best.
 I'm prepared.

 11/7/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__